Dingding-stack/java-aws-deployment/readme.md

 - **App Server**: Apache Tomcat 9
 - **Database**: MySQL 8
 - **WAR File**: `ROOT.war` (given, not developed by me)
+- The web app was successfully deployed and tested on two AWS EC2 instances (Node 1 and Node 2).
+For security reasons, public IP addresses are not included.

 ## 💡 Skills Practiced